pablogarin/torrentmanager/README.md

 <b>SYNOPSIS:</b><br/>
 <pre>
 	torrentmanager<br/>
-	torrentmanager [options] [value]<br/>
+	torrentmanager-cli [options] [value]<br/>
 </pre>
 <br/>
 <b>DESCRIPTION:</b><br/>
 <pre>
 	Torrent Manager is a software dedicated to search and download the tv shows you watch daily.
 It must be preloaded with the shows you want it to search (see: --search and --add).
-It relies on Deluged torrent and deluge-console, all which will be installed with this software.<br/>
+It relies on Deluge torrent and deluge-console.<br/>
 </pre>
 <br/>
 <b>OPTIONS:</b><br/>